aws-neuron/aws-neuron-sdk/neuron-guide/neuron-cc/index.rst

 ===============

-The Neuron Compiler is an Ahead-of-Time (AoT) compiler that accepts Machine Learning models in various formats (TensorFlow, MXNet, PyTorch) and optimizes them to run on AWS Inferentia chips.
+The Neuron Compiler is an Ahead-of-Time (AoT) compiler that accepts Machine Learning models in various formats (TensorFlow, MXNet, PyTorch, XLA HLO) and optimizes them to run on AWS Inferentia chips.

 AoT compilation requires that dynamic tensor shapes (dimension sizes) of